How to Format Your Resume for ATS Systems (Application Tracking Systems) Online

 1) Starting Your Resume

-Create your ATS-friendly resume in word processing programs like Microsoft Word, Apple Pages, or Google Docs.
+Craft an applicant tracking system (ATS)-optimized resume using word processing applications such as Microsoft Word, Apple Pages, or Google Docs.

 Need help getting your resume noticed?
 Try these great ATS resume designs.